 You will send your work to your personal course tutor for them to mark and return to you.
-On successful completion of the course you will be awarded your NCFE CACHE Certificate.

-We offer a course replacement service which ensures that, if your course pack is lost or damaged throughout the duration of your studies, we can issue you with a new set of materials for a one-time additional fee.
-This is available by calling our Student Support team on 03300 563100.
+It's not a problem.
+We offer a course replacement service, so if you get into trouble and your course pack is lost or damaged, our Student Support Team can provide you with a new set of materials for a one-time additional fee.

 That's not a problem.
 We want to make sure you’re 100% confident about enrolling on the course and starting your study.
 So, just give our Student Adviser Team a call on 03300 563 100 and they’ll do their best to help.